 Tilden wrote his book in 1977 and that is the reason why he is not working with the idea of using the informational technologies on purpose.
-But many of his principles are applicable on the IT and museum interpretation as well.
+But many of his principles are applicable for IT and museum interpretation as well.

-We focused on the principle four – The chief aim of Interpretation is not instruction, but provocation.
+We focused on principle four which says that the chief aim of interpretation is not instruction, but provocation.
 We think that this is a big thing expecially nowadays.
 Museum are transforming, from the dusty enemy organisation we mentioned at the very beggining of this paper, to the friendly enhancing place for everybody.
 Instead of giving the information completed (on the text pannels and through the guided tours) museums are enhancing the critical thinking and provoke the audience to come up with their own ideas and opinions.
-And what could give the interpreteurs bigger possibility to provoke than the informational technologies.
-Variability of usage, interactivity with the audience, variability of the platforms and amout of the informations, that is all that predeterminate the informational technologies to take a leading role in the modern museum exibitions.
+And what could give the interpreteurs bigger possibilities to provoke than the informational technologies which are especially: Variability of usage, interactivity with the audience, variability of the platforms and amout of the informations, that is all whiat predeterminate the informational technologies to take a leading role in a modern museum exibitions.

 Based on these two books we have been prepared to go out on the Graz´s streets to try to match our ideas with the reality of the Hauptplatz.
-The convention took place in the Christmass market season and one of the biggest technical features on the Hauptplatz was a videomapping connected with the markets.
+The convention took place in the Christmas market season and one of the biggest technical features on the Hauptplatz was a videomapping connected with the markets.

-Unfortunatelly this wan not a good example of using the informational technologies for interpretating the cultural heritage in the public space.
+Unfortunatelly this was not a good example of using the informational technologies for interpretating the cultural heritage in the public space.
 Videomapping was projected on the city hall building, beautiful historical building.
 But there was no connection.
 The projection was poorly animated, in the bad technical shape and has nothing to do with the building underneath.
 All the projected symbols were some christmass stars, David stars, advertisement and hard-to-read quotations.

 We tried to find something else and we ended up with the bronze pavement stones memorials to remind the victims of the Second World War in front of their houses.
-This is only the part of the bigger project that includes the online database of the informations about those people and their stories.
+This is only the part of the bigger project that includes the online database of the information about those people and their stories.
 Unfortunatelly, this project is not well known in the public.
 The same situation happens in the Czech Republic and its historical online projects that are quite similar.
-We started to think if there is an efficient connection between the real musum collections and its online projects and if the online projects are effective if they actually never leaves the walls of the museum as well.
+We started to think if there is an efficient connection between the real museum collections and its online projects and if the online projects are effective if they actually never leaves the walls of the museum as well.

-The opportunity of using the informational technologies for interpretating the public space and the cultural heritage in the public space is enormous.
+The opportunity of using the informational technologies for interpreting the public space and the cultural heritage in the public space is enormous.
 It did not even need a lot of money.
-Everybody is familiar with the QR codes and many cities are using them to provide the tourist informations about the sights.
+Everybody is familiar with the QR codes and many cities are using them to provide the tourist information about the sights.
 We can also use the informational technologies to make a copies of the art and place is to the public space.
 That solve two big questions – How to improve the public space in the cities?
 And how to present the museum collections outside of the museum?
 Even the good videomapping can help as a very unusual advertisement.
-Today society is overwhelmed with the informations and advertisements.
+Today society is overwhelmed with information and advertisement.
 Nobody actually cares about the classic information in the public space.
 Using the unsual technologies to advertise is a great opportunity and many companies in the private sector are already doing it.
 It is only up to the museum and the other cultural organisation if they will be able to catch up.